New Jersey Warrant Search – Outstanding & Active Warrants in NJ – Us Warrants

 The judge, clerk of court or magistrate can issue a summons instead of a warrant for arrest in the following scenarios

-• A summons also has to be issued on the grounds of probable cause which should be established by the judicial authority presiding over session
+• A summons also has to be issued on the grounds of probable cause which should be established by the judicial authority presiding over the session

-• It is likely that a summons will be issued in lieu of a warrant, unless the crime that the accused is being held accountable for is heinous in nature like homicide, aggravated manslaughter, abduction, sexual assault, robbery, second degree aggravated assault, arson and burglary, etc.
+• It is likely that a summons will be issued in lieu of a warrant unless the crime that the accused is being held accountable for is heinous in nature like homicide, aggravated manslaughter, abduction, sexual assault, robbery, second-degree aggravated assault, arson and burglary, etc.

 Active warrants for arrests are issued in such situations.
 Otherwise, an arrest order is released only when a summons cannot be executed or if the person it has been served to fails to obey the court directive.
 A magistrate may forego the formality of releasing a summons as a preliminary measure to get the defendant to appear before the tribunal if this individual poses a danger to himself or others or if there is already an outstanding warrant in his name.
 An arrest warrant is also considered to be the right legal option in cases where the address of the defendant is unknown